 - WRONG!
 Do not allow tourists to ride them (it is ok for an older elephant to have its mahout ride on its neck — the two have formed a bond when the elephant was younger).
 IN SOME CIRCUMSTANCES IT IS OK TO RIDE AN ELEPHANT.
 PLUS ALL CAPTIVE ELEPHANTS NEED TO BE TRAINED TO TAKE A RIDER SO THAT THEY CAN BE MOVED SAFELY (EG TO AVOID TRAFFIC AND POWER LINES) AND FOR SOME MEDICAL CARE.
 MORE INFO TO COME.

 - Even allowing tourists to bathe or feed elephants is a grey area.
 WRONG The goal is not creating a future market so that more animals (especially babies) will be taken from the wild, subjected to phajaan, and kept in captivity).
-IN THAILAND ELEPHANTS ARE NOT TAKEN FROM THE WILD.
-HALF OF THAILAND’S ELEPHANTS HAVE DIED WITHIN THE LAST 80 YEARS (THE LIFETIME OF AN ELEPHANT) AND WITHOUT BREEDING ELEPHANTS IN CAPTIVITY, THE WHOLE SPECIES IS AT RISK.
+IN THAILAND ELEPHANTS ARE NON LONGER TAKEN FROM THE WILD.
+SUPPOSEDLY HALF OF THAILAND’S ELEPHANTS HAVE DIED WITHIN THE LAST 80 YEARS (THE LIFETIME OF AN ELEPHANT).
+SOME SAY THAT WITHOUT BREEDING ELEPHANTS IN CAPTIVITY, THE WHOLE SPECIES IS AT RISK.
+OTHERS SAY WHAT IS MOST NEEDED IS A COUNTRY- / REGION-WIDE ELEPHANT PLAN TO FIGURE OUT THE NUMBERS OF ANIMALS THAT CAN BE SUSTAINED BOTH IN CAPTIVITY AND IN THE WILD.
+FROM THAT, BETTER-MANAGED BREEDING CAN TAKE PLACE.
+DISCUSSIONS ABOUT WHETHER THE CAPIVE ELEPHANT INDUSTRY SHOULD CONTINUE INTO THE FUTURE ARE NEEDED, AS ARE DISCUSSIONS ABOUT THE CHALLENGES BROUGHT BY HOW ELEPHANTS ARE OWNED AND RENTED OUT.

 Please do your research before participating in any animal interaction.
 STILL TRUE.
 THERE ARE PLACES WITH EXCELLENT CARE AND PLACES THAT ARE THE OPPOSITE.
 BEWARE OF GREENWASHING TOO.
 MORE INFO TO COME (AND SORRY ABOUT THE SHOUTING)